Can freshmen apply to this program?

 Please describe a typical week in the program.

 Two mornings a week will be devoted to a biomedical informatics course, including a series of medical case studies and conversations with notable investigators.
 All presenters will share with students their personal histories regarding how they chose their graduate program and what those choices mean today for work:life balance and personal satisfaction.
-Interested students will attend a communications tutorial that focuses on technical writing and oral presentation skills.
 Afternoons following class and on days when no class is scheduled, students are expected to be in their assigned research lab.

 How will topics in the Medical Case Studies be chosen?

 The medical case studies are chosen to showcase those diseases (e.g., diabetes, rheumatoid arthritis, deafness, asthma, depression and bipolar disorder, hypertension) where biomedical informatics has enabled a better understanding of the disease process, revealed distinct subpopulations within that disease classification, and/or contributed to improvements in diagnosis and treatment of that disease.
-These lectures are typically given by experts who also serve as research project mentors to our students.
+These lectures are typically given by experts from the HMS teaching hospitals.

 Where will the research projects take place?

-Research activities will take place at laboratories on the campuses of Harvard Medical School and Harvard-affiliated hospitals.
-A majority of students will be placed in the Department of Biomedical Informatics.
+Research activities will take place at laboratories in the Department of Biomedical Informatics on the campuses of Harvard Medical School.

 How will I be matched with a specific research project?